What are erection problems?

 - Talk to your doctor about trying a medicine to help you keep an erection.
 This could be a medicine like sildenafil (such as Viagra), tadalafil (such as Cialis), or vardenafil (such as Levitra).
 If you have a heart problem, ask your doctor if these are safe for you.
 Do not take these medicines if you take nitroglycerin or other nitrate medicine.

 Medicines that can help produce an erection may be used to treat erection problems that are caused by blood vessel (vascular), hormonal, nervous system, or psychological problems.
 The medicines also may be used with counseling.
 Together, they can treat erection problems that have psychological causes.

 Commonly used oral medicines include:

-- PDE-5 inhibitors such as sildenafil (for example, Viagra), tadalafil (for example, Cialis), and vardenafil (for example, Levitra).
+- PDE-5 inhibitors.
+Examples are sildenafil (such as Viagra), tadalafil (such as Cialis), and vardenafil (such as Levitra).